Astrophotography

 Centered on the lakes’s horizon, the constellation Orion rose and directly above that Taurus the bull in a “V” shape - continuing your eye upwards you will see the bright blue dancing “7 Sisters” or Pleiades constellation.
 These just took my breath away!

-Catching up from a long awaited trip to Ireland over the holidays.
-I had hoped and visualized this moment thanks to researching and Planit Pro.
+I had hoped and visualized this moment for several months.
+Working on photographing the full moon every month for a year - it was truly spectacular to see!
 At the beginning of our adventure in Dublin, Ireland we had days of rain, and then snow and sleet at the end of our trip ahead of storm Bert - yet thankful for this surreal moment during the middle of the trip to watch this full moon slowly and steadily rise over magical Kinsale Harbor.

 On the road to Kinsale, I had planned to jump out of the car and setup at the last minute just in case the cloud cover lifted.